-Being self-employed can mean anything from being a hairdresser to an engineering consultant, so there’s no one business plan.
-But once you’re established in all the places you need to be, it should be about getting business no matter what your industry.
+Being self-employed can mean anything from being a hairdresser to an engineering consultant, so there’s no single business plan.
+But once you’re established in all the places you need to be, it should be about getting business no matter what your industry is.

 Before reaching out, you should identify the channels you’re going to use, whether it’s a specific social media channel, or just letting your friends and family know that you’re running your own business now.
 (You could work your existing network as much as possible when you start out, it can give you the fastest leads and helps build your experience with people you already know.)

 When it comes to pitching and selling, it might sound cheesy, but being yourself is the best way to go.
 People buy people, as much as they buy products and services, if you get on well with someone they’re more likely to do business with you.

 After that it’s about building experience and learning as you go.
 Which can sound vague but that’s the joy of being self-employed and finding your own methods and processes.